- PhD in Computer Science, Engineering, Statistics, or a related field with a focus on sociotechnical systems, or equivalent practical experience.

 - Collaborate with cross-functional teams.

 Google is proud to be an equal opportunity workplace and is an affirmative action employer.
 We are committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or Veteran status.
 We also consider qualified applicants regardless of criminal histories, consistent with legal requirements.
 See also Google's EEO Policy (https://careers.google.com/eeo/) and EEO is the Law.
-If you have a disability or special need that requires accommodation, please let us know by completing this form (https://goo.gl/forms/aBt6Pu71i1kzpLHe2) .
+If you have a disability or special need that requires accommodation, please let us know by completing our Accommodations for Applicants form (https://goo.gl/forms/aBt6Pu71i1kzpLHe2) .